You’re producing and publishing content on YouTube... Fantastic!

 After you record and edit your video, rename the file of your video to include the keyword phrase.
 For example, if you record your video on your phone, your phone will give it some default file name.
 Always rename it so that when you upload it on YouTube, the name of the file includes your keyword.
 Remember YouTube is reading everything.
 If you edit your videos save the edited video file as your keyword.
 Whatever the video file is that you upload as your youtube content, name that file your keyword BEFORE you upload it.

-Next, create a cover image that includes the keyword.
+Next, create a cover image (YouTube thumbnail) that includes a few words and entices people to click!.
 Here’s an example.
-Miles Beckler YouTube SEO Cover Image

 Since my channel and platform is a personal brand, I use my headshot (or a screenshot of my face from the actual video) in the title image so people can 'recognize me' when they see my videos in the search results.